 What is the Apprenticeship Levy and how does it work?

-Recently introduced by the government, the Apprenticeship Levy is a funding system which aims to create 3 million new apprenticeships – individuals accessing approved professional development courses and qualifications - by 2020.
+The Apprenticeship Levy is a funding system in England which aims to create 3 million new apprenticeships – individuals accessing approved professional development courses and qualifications.

 Apprenticeship Funding for Employers

 Employers with an annual payroll of more than £3 million pay 0.5% of their payroll into the Apprenticeship Levy.
 The government adds 10% to each monthly levy payment.
 The levy payment is held in a digital account, which is set up at the apprenticeship service.
 Each individual’s training costs are deducted from the account and paid to the provider monthly.

 The system is different for employers who have a pay bill of less than £3 million. any training and assessing costs are shared with the government, with employers paying 5% and the former covering the remaining 95%.
 These employers agree on a payment schedule with the provider.